amitkrsharma03/FaceRecognitionSystem/README.md

 **🔗 [Live Demo](https://funny-fenglisu-c85078.netlify.app/)**

 > Want to test it?
 Use student photos and try scanning in real time.
-Zero hassle, full accuracy.
+Zero hassle, high accuracy.

 ---